Law Oration 2018: Are Courts Soft on Crime? Lessons from the Victorian Jury Sentencing Study

 Using jurors as a sub-category of public opinion, the study’s findings challenge the perception that the community is clamouring for harsher sentences across the board and provide interesting insights into sentencing issues from a lay perspective.

-Join us for the 2018 Law Oration to explore the results of this study and their implications for the criminal justice system.
+The 2018 Law Oration will explore the results of this study and their implications for the criminal justice system.
 Held in the wonderful surrounds of the Banco Court, this free event will provide a unique opportunity to hear from one of the most renowned minds in sentencing reform in Australia.

 About the 2018 Law Orator